Pennsylvania General Assembly: Membership

 Legislative districts are drawn every ten years, following the United States census.
 They are drawn by a five-member commission, of which four members are the majority and minority leaders of each house (or their delegates).
-The fifth member, who chairs the committee, is appointed by the other four and may not be an elected or appointed official.
-If the leadership cannot decide on a fifth member, the State Supreme Court may appoint him or her.
+The fifth member, who chairs the commission, is appointed by the other four and may not be an elected or appointed official.
+If the leadership cannot decide on a fifth member, the Supreme Court of Pennsylvania may appoint him or her.

 While in office, legislators may not hold civil office.
 Even if a member resigns, the Constitution states that the legislator may not be appointed to civil office for the duration of the term to which the legislator was elected.